ibm-cloud-docs/Cloudant/tutorials/create_query.md

 An index is not mandatory if your query does not define the `sort` parameter.
 However, if you have a usable index, it makes your query run faster.
 If you do use the `sort` parameter in your query, you must either have a JSON index with that field defined or a text index that contains that field.
-In this exercise, we create two indexes for the queries define in later exercises.
+In this exercise, we create two indexes for the queries defined in later exercises.

 To create an index for a simple query: